 I do not think you are going to like this reason!
 One common reason you have seen a mouse during the day is that you have a local infestation.

-An infestation may drive the mouse to go out looking for other places to hide during the day.
+An infestation may drive the mouse to look for other places to hide during the day.
 It may even need to find a place to set up the mouse nest!
-Your house may be a viable target, so watch out…
+Your house may be a viable target, so watch out.